Preacher-Y/oracle_pluggable_db_tasks/README.md

 ### _Able Usage_

-Whne the Pdb is created it cannot be access or used immediately so it is need to be open using the following codes:
+When the Pdb is created it cannot be access or used immediately so it is need to be open using the following codes:

 ```sql